-Job Postings - Part-time, full-time and seasonal job information is e-mailed to students as needed or is available by logging in to CokerLink, Coker's career network.
-To use this service, please contact the Career Development & Internships Office at 843-383-8058 for the access code then visit http://coker.myplan.com to begin planning your future.
+Job Postings - Part-time, full-time and seasonal job information is e-mailed to students as needed, posted to the office's Facebook page, or is available by logging in to Handshake, Coker's job board.
+To use this service, please contact the Office of Career Development and Internships.

 Self-Assessments - Use MyPlan.com and take one of the self-assessments which will help clarify interests and skills, as well as assist in exploring careers.
+Contact the Office of Career Development to receive the access code.